 Nicolas' independent work has received several awards, including Runner-up in Europan 12, Jury's List in the Next Helsinki Competition, Finalist in Van Alen Institute's "Disrupt" Competition, 1st Prize in ChiDesign CADE Competition and Winner of Moran Folly 2016.
 His work has been published and exhibited internationally, including Azure, Landscape Architecture Magazine, Wallpaper, and at the inaugural Chicago Architecture Biennial, Cité de l'architecture & du Patrimoine Paris, Forum d’architectures de Lausanne, Moran Museum of Art Seoul, USC American Academy in China and Design Miami.

-Prior to starting Other Projects, Nicolas worked at various international offices, including HWKN in New York, OMA/AMO and MVRDV in Rotterdam, MIT Design Lab in Cambridge and ALKF+ in Hong Kong.
+Prior to starting Other Projects, Nicolas worked at various international offices, including REX and HWKN in New York, OMA/AMO and MVRDV in Rotterdam, MIT Design Lab in Cambridge and ALKF+ in Hong Kong.
 Selected projects include Journal Squared, Crystal City Plaza 5, Munich Office Complex, Lima Museum of Art, Fondazione Prada, Serial Classic, Portable Classic, Parc des Expositions, Gardens of Zaryadye, Tianjin Library, Zhejiang Business School and Cheung Fai Building.